msapiandante/svg-logo-maker/README.md

 // require jest and inquirer
 // the following will probably a some type of loop?
 // prompt for 3 characters for logo text when complete NEXT call
+        // how do i add a condition that limits user input to 3 characters?
 //prompt for color then next call
 // prompt to select shape from list - circle, triangle or square when complete NEXT call
 // prompt for color then generate file.